 Four borrowers filed a nation-wide class action lawsuit against the Department of Education for illegally and unfairly denying relief to tens of thousands of former Corinthian students whom the Department of Education determined are entitled to have their loans discharged and their loan payments refunded.
 These borrowers are represented by the Project on Predatory Student lending and the Housing and Economic Rights Advocates (HERA).

 All four borrowers, and all class members, are entitled to relief pursuant to the Department’s Corinthian Job Placement Rate Rule, which it has established through countless public statements, previous discharges, and direct notice to tens of thousands of covered individuals.
-Rather than applying this Rule to the class, the Department has partially denied their claims by engaging in a secret calculation using illegally-obtained income data.
+Rather than applying this Rule to the class, the Department decided to partially deny their claims by engaging in a secret calculation using illegally-obtained income data.
 Based on its arbitrary analysis, and despite finding that the students were cheated by their school, the Department is now requiring some class members to pay a substantial portion of their loans.
 It is unlawful for the Department to deny the class members the full loan discharge and refunds that they are entitled to.
-A federal Judge has set an April 30, 2018 hearing date on a preliminary injunction sought against Secretary Betsy DeVos and the federal Department of Education seeking to block the administration from applying its decision to partially deny loan relief applications brought by defrauded former students of for-profit colleges.

 This case against the Department of Education was brought by four named plaintiffs: